dst78/planck/README.md

 ## chaos
 - grain frequency CV inputs are digitally mixed with random values
 - random values are sampled at every chaos trigger signal
-- value of chaos amount pot determines by how much the original grain CV is offset (+-)
+- value of chaos amount pot determines by how much the original grain frequency CV is offset (+-)

-## software notes
-- arduino code must have chromatic scale mapping to V/Oct for stepped notes *or* use map() to correctly map fluently
-- how slow is random() ?

-## hardware notes
-- all input voltages must be mapped to 0-5V and [protected against overvoltage](http://www.doepfer.de/DIY/a100_diy.htm)